Liquidity Management Working Group

-To support liquidity management professionals in better understanding and dealing with these ongoing market developments, the Euro Banking Association (EBA) launched a Working Group on Liquidity Management (the “EBA Liquidity Management WG”), which began its work in the third quarter of 2017.
+To support liquidity management professionals in better understanding and dealing with ongoing market developments as well as related technical, operational, regulatory and organisational questions, the Euro Banking Association (EBA) launched a Liquidity Management Working Group (LMWG), which began its work in the third quarter of 2017.

 For more information on the Liquidity Management Working Group, please click here: Terms of Reference

 In its first paper, published in June 2018, the working group analysed the effect of Basel III on two key elements of corporate liquidity management – the investment of corporate cash and the future availability of notional cash pooling.
 Since then, the working group has been examining how banks could harness technology to retain existing and build new relationships with their target corporate client groups in the liquidity management ecosystem.
 The new paper is currently being prepared for publication in April 2019.

 The next project of the LMWG will investigate the impact of intraday liquidity and instant payments on the corporate liquidity management ecosystem and examine use cases for both banks and corporates.